Stocks eye return to record highs as US shutdown set to lift

 PHOTO

-LONDON/SINGAPORE - World stocks were eyeing a return to record highs on Thursday at the end of the longest government shutdown on record, while an increasingly squeezed Japanese yen hit a record low versus the euro and a nine-month trough against the dollar.
+World stocks were eyeing a return to record highs on Thursday at the end of the longest U.S. government shutdown on record, while an increasingly squeezed Japanese yen hit a record low versus the euro and a nine-month trough against the dollar.

-Europe's STOXX 600 made a steady start with a near 1% jump from France's CAC 40 nudging both indexes to all-time peaks and offsetting a more than 4% dive from German engineering giant
+Europe's STOXX 600 was having a tricky day with a near 1% jump from France's CAC 40 initially nudging both indexes to all-time peaks before profit taking and a 5% tumble by German engineering giant Siemens dragged it into the red.

-U.S. stock futures meandered from slightly negative to 0.2% firmer, although MSCI's 47-country All World Index was firmly on course for its fourth consecutive daily gain as it edged to within 4 points of October's all-time high.
+U.S. stock futures meandered from slightly negative to 0.2% firmer, although MSCI's 47-country All World Index was still clinging on to hopes of a fourth consecutive daily gain.

+U.S. President Donald Trump signed the bill to end the government's shutdown in the Oval Office on Wednesday.

 SQUEEZED YEN

-There had been action in Asia overnight too, including in the currency markets where Japan's yen came under renewed pressure after the new premier's latest push for the central bank to go slow on rate rises.
+There was action in currency markets too, with the dollar drifting lower and Japan's yen under renewed pressure after the country's new premier had made an appeal on Wednesday for the Bank of Japan to go slow on rate rises.

 "There is still a debate about whether the BoJ will tighten rates by year-end.
 Our inclination is that they will, but there is a strong market narrative that is proving hard to break that policy settings will encourage a weaker yen," State Street's Metcalfe added.

+Tech and AI stocks have been under pressure lately as investors have rotated out of the priciest firms into traditionally defensive areas such as healthcare and consumer staples.

+Five-trillion-dollar AI chip juggernaut Nvidia releases its latest earnings next week which could further test the sector.

-Elsewhere, gold hung on to recent gains and traded above $4,200 while benchmark government bonds were largely quiet with the U.S. 10-year yield at 4.09% and Germany’s 10-year yields at 2.65%.
+Elsewhere, gold hung on to recent gains and traded above $4,200 while benchmark government bonds were a touch weaker with the U.S. 10-year yield edging up to 4.10% and Germany’s 10-year yields up at 2.67%.

 OIL SPILLS